Rulzyushan/Building-a-Data-Warehouse/README.md

 A dimensional model in data warehouse is designed to read, summarize, analyze numeric information like values, balances, counts, weights, etc. in a data warehouse.
 In contrast, relation models are optimized for addition, updating and deletion of data in a real-time Online Transaction System. in the relational mode, normalization and ER models reduce redundancy in data.
 On the contrary, dimensional model in data warehouse arranges data in such a way that it is easier to retrieve information and generate reports.

+### **Normalization vs. Denormalization**

+- Normalization is the technique of dividing the data into multiple tables to reduce data redundancy and inconsistency and to achieve data integrity.
+On the other hand, Denormalization is the technique of combining the data into a single table to make data retrieval faster.
+- Normalization is used in OLTP system, which emphasizes on making the insert, delete and update anomalies faster.
+As against, Denormalization is used in OLAP system, which emphasizes on making the search and analysis faster.
+- Data integrity is maintained in normalization process while in denormalization data integrity harder to retain.
+- Redundant data is eliminated when normalization is performed whereas denormalization increases the redundant data
+- Normalization increases the number of tables and joins.
+In contrast, denormalization reduces the number of tables and join.
+- Disk space is wasted in denormalization because same data is stored in different places.
+On the contrary, disk space is optimized in a normalized table.
+- Normalization and denormalization are useful according to the situation.
+Normalization is used when the faster insertion, deletion and update anomalies, and data consistency are necessarily required.
+On the other hand, Denormalization is used when the faster search is more important and to optimize the read performance.
+It also lessens the overheads created by over-normalized data or complicated table joins.